UW-POLS501/2018/content/_index.md

 ## Overview

-This course is the first of a two-quarter sequence for Ph.D. students in political political science introductory methods sequence.
+This course is the first of a two-quarter introductory quantitative methods sequence for Ph.D. students in the social sciences.
 Students are introduced to the full stack of skills needed to conduct modern social science data analysis including data visualization, data wrangling, programming for data analysis, reproducible research, probability and statistical inference, linear regression, and causal inference.
-Students will learn these skills while applying it to their own research problem.
+Students will learn these skills while applying them to their own research problem.
-The objective of this course is to provide students with an hands-on introduction and overview of modern social science data analysis and a base skills to pursue further studies and research in quantitative methods.
+The objective of this course is to provide students with a hands-on introduction and overview of modern social science data analysis and a base of skills to pursue further research in quantitative methods.
 The next course in the sequence, POLS 503, covers linear models and causal inference methods in more detail.